-Grant applications submitted through this RFA must focus on basic science research projects.
+Pilot and Feasibility Award applications must focus on basic science research.
 Proposals that include methodologies requiring human subjects or sampling of materials from human subjects will be considered under this mechanism only if the sampling method constitutes minimal patient risk (e.g., venipuncture, nasal brushings) and the sample will be utilized in basic or laboratory research.
 Projects using previously obtained human samples or samples collected as part of routine clinical care may be allowed; however, this should be specified clearly in the application.
-All other projects involving human subjects, including interventional studies, will not be reviewed nor funded through this award mechanism and applicants should instead submit their proposals under the Clinical Research Award or Clinical Pilot and Feasibility Award mechanisms.
-Please refer to the Policies and Guidelines of each of these programs on the CFF website (www.cff.org).
+All other projects involving human subjects, including interventional studies, may not be reviewed nor funded through this award mechanism and should instead submit their proposals under the Clinical Pilot and Feasibility Award mechanism.
+Please refer to that program's Policies and Guidelines on the CFF website (www.cff.org).